dirkpetersen/crowd-hpc/README.md

 # crowd-hpc
-Evaluation of a collaborative HPC/AI stack in a KVM testbed
+Evaluation of a collaborative HPC/AI stack in a KVM Sandbox.
+The Sandbox uses Warewulf4 to deploy a fully functional Slurm cluster, possibly with 4 networks (default, pxe, ipmi, storage)

 ## Prepare host machine (hypervisor) and user account